rogerlorelli/CI_LISP/README.md

 	- **MOD**
 		- **createFunctionNode()**
 			- attaches the new parent nodes of the operands op1 and op2 to the newly created node.
-		- **createNumberNode()**
-			- adds a Boolean flag, if a double is type cast into an INT a precision loss warning will print
 		- **eval()**
 			- adds support for the evaulation of the new SYMBOL_AST_NODE using evaSymbolNode().
 	- **NEW**